Achievable logoAchievable logo

 Type Characteristics

-Primary Increased PTH secretion by the parathyroid gland, adenoma or parathyroid hypertrophy, lithium adverse effect; most common in postmenopausal women; familial cases present in younger ages; seen in MEN I and II
+Primary Increased PTH secretion by the parathyroid gland due to adenoma or parathyroid hypertrophy; lithium adverse effect; most common in postmenopausal women; familial cases present at younger ages; seen in MEN I and II

-Secondary Rise to PTH secondary to any cause of hypocalcemia such as Vit D deficiency, low calcium intake, malabsorption, chronic renal failure
+Secondary Rise in PTH secondary to any cause of hypocalcemia such as Vit D deficiency, low calcium intake, malabsorption, chronic renal failure

-Tertiary Due to prolonged hypocalcemia especially in chronic renal failure resulting in autonomous and/or hypertrophied parathyroid gland that secretes excess PTH; persistence of secondary hyperparathyroidism even after renal transplant; change in set point of calcium sensing mechanisms
+Tertiary Due to prolonged hypocalcemia especially in chronic renal failure, resulting in an autonomous and/or hypertrophied parathyroid gland that secretes excess PTH; persistence of secondary hyperparathyroidism even after renal transplant; change in set point of calcium sensing mechanisms

 Laboratory findings in hyperparathyroidism